kirega/Kirega/README.md

 ### Hi there 👋
-I am Joseph, a fullstack engineer from Nairobi, Kenya.
+I'm Joseph, a fullstack engineer from Nairobi, Kenya.
 I specialize in Angular,Python, NodeJs and Elixir.

 Ready to Collaborate 😃